So, why are Lead Conversion Funnels Crucial for Business Growth? Let us give you some insight into the WHY!

 - For the car scenario – it was to move the oil from the container into the engine

 - For the cooking scenario – it was to move the used oil back into its container

 - And for a lead conversion funnel – it is to move potential customers, who are just browsing the rows, into actual “standing-in-the-row-to-pay” customers

-The only REAL difference between a lead conversion funnel and your kitchen slash car maintenance funnel is, that not all 100% of the contents (potential customers) poured in, come out (customers).
+The only REAL difference between lead conversion funnels and your kitchen slash car maintenance funnel is that not all 100% of the contents (potential customers) poured in, come out (customers).
 This is where the conversion portion comes into play.

 Imagine there are holes in your funnel, where leads (potential customers), leak out for various reasons, including disqualification, lack of interest, unsubscribes, etc. To predict this loss with a reasonable amount of certainty, you use conversion rates to calculate the various lead stages.

 If you are looking for help with your potential conversion rates and overall digital marketing strategy, then click on the link, and sign up to qualify for your FREE Marketing Proposal.